 Yazmin’s activities were not confined to the house.
 She soon learnt that hunting rodents was great fun and leaving the corpses in certain places was even more fun.
 I guess I expected the odd mouse in my trainers but perhaps not a dead rat in my Rieker shoes and certainly not a headless squirrel corpse in my bed!
 The rat in the saucepan nearly resulted in Yazmin’s own premature death.

 Perhaps the most impressive of all Yazmin’s talents was her progressive ability to comprehend the English language.
 I have had other cats which gained the ability to recognise their names and perhaps the word fish, but not dozens of words and whole phrases.
 My friends were constantly shocked by this freak of nature and most people thought Yazmin was just plain spooky.
 I got so used to talking to her that I sometimes forgot myself in front of strangers who probably thought I was crazy asking her to pick things up or to find one of the other cats but she could do all this and more!

 When Yazmin was a kitten she suffered from a severe gastric complaint which the vet predicted would end her days before her first birthday and informed me that her breed were not known for longevity anyway.
 She was then diagnosed with epilepsy and one of her fits caused her to suffer severe injuries including a fractured skull and severed tendons in her legs.
 She lost so much blood that the vet told me that she probably wouldn’t make it.
 Despite all of these issues Yazmin finally died of cancer at the age of 17 years and four months and I have never had another cat like her.
 I have some amazing memories of her antics even if I did want to kill her at the time!

-Sally Stacey is a cat lover and regular blogger who is currently writing on behalf of Barnets Shoes.
+Sally Stacey is a cat lover and regular blogger.
 She lives in the South of England with her three cats and long suffering partner who is allergic to them!